-INSPECTABILITY 9.5
+9.5 INSPECTABILITY

-Each individual nut, head of a loose bolt, and threaded end of a loose bolt shall be visible in the completed bridge so that compliance with specifications in Sub-Section 9.4 can be verified.
-If any individual bolt head, threaded end of a bolt, or nut cannot be inspected, the bridge will not be eligible for awards in any category, except aesthetics and video, and will not be load tested.
+Each individual faying surface, nut, head of a bolt, and threaded end of a bolt shall be visible in the completed bridge so that compliance with Sub-Section 9.4 can be verified.
+If any individual faying surface, bolt head, threaded end of a bolt, or nut cannot be inspected, a penalty of 2 minutes will be added to the construction time for each individual violation.
+Bridges with violations will be eligible for awards in all categories and will be load tested provided that it can be done safely in the opinion of the head judge.